Advising & Support

 The Cornerstone: A Great Advisor

-The cornerstone of the Tabor experience is our great advisor system.
-Each newly enrolled Tabor student is assigned a faculty advisor, and most students elect to stay with that adviser for their career at Tabor.
-By keeping advisor groups small, the school fosters strong relationships that allow faculty to counsel their students effectively.
+The cornerstone of the Tabor experience is our advisor system.
+Each newly enrolled Tabor student is assigned a faculty advisor, and many students elect to stay with that adviser for their career at Tabor.
+By keeping advisory groups small, the school fosters strong relationships that allow faculty to counsel their students effectively.
 Of an advisor’s many jobs, helping advisees embrace the many challenges inherent in achieving an excellent education is the most important.
-Advisors make students aware of opportunities, cajole them to stretch their wings, and sometimes insist that they take the leap in discovering a new skill, trying a new activity, or challenging themselves to achieve to their highest potential.
+Advisors make students aware of opportunities, encourage them to stretch their wings, and sometimes insist that they take the leap in discovering a new skill, trying a new activity, or challenging themselves to achieve to their highest potential.
 The advisor is often a student’s first stop for information or guidance, but students also meet frequently with their classroom teachers during faculty office hours to ask specific questions, discuss ideas, and brainstorm paper topics.

 Setting Goals and Planning Ahead